awmundy/bio/documentation/data_transforms.md

     observation
 Purpose:
   - Variance of counts may be different across samples, so for cross-sample comparisons this is useful.
-The weights from voom are used downstream
+Also, log counts are heteroskedastic, in that variance is generally lower for higher log count genes.
+We want to correct for this because we want to be able to identify differential expression equally well for both high and low log count genes.
+The weights from voom are used downstream in lmFit.
 - Record Level:
   - Gene
 - Unit :